16 min read read

 const cleanJson = JSON.parse(sanitizedData);

-I always include a .trim() call when reading from a file because it is very common for a file to end with an extra empty line or a space that can trip up older browsers.
+Including a .trim() call when reading from a file helps because files often end with an extra empty line or whitespace that can trip up strict parsers.

 Environment Specific Insights